 “If we reach 4,000 Facebook Page likes by the end of Q3, we’re going out as a team to celebrate!”

 There are several benefits to goal-setting in this way.
-One is that it helps everyone in the team know, before the start of executing a new strategy, what results they can feel great about driving and achieving.
+Firstly, it gives direction and accountability to a team, and secondly, it helps everyone in the team know, before the start of executing a new strategy, what results they can feel great about driving and achieving.

 Write a mission statement for your client’s brand to help align your client and the whole team working on the account around a common approach.
-While your SMART goal setting is specific and measurable, your mission statement should be more aspirational and less quantifiable.
+While your SMART goal setting is specific, measurable and clearly shows ROI, your mission statement should be more aspirational and less quantifiable.

 Here are four essential questions your company’s mission statement must answer: